x13bbb/x13bbb.github.io/README.md

 - `make check_links`
 - `make clean` deletes the `_site` folder
 - `make build`
-- `make prod` merges main to live if you don't want to use the github actions trigger
+- `make deploy` merges main to live if you don't want to use the github actions trigger

 checkout the `Makefile` for more info